 Biology is an exciting and dynamic field focusing on the study of living things and the environments they inhabit.
-Students completing Master of Science (M.S.) degrees from Grand Valley are successfully employed in private consulting, government, teaching, and Ph.D. positions.
+Graduates are successfully employed in private consulting, government, teaching, and Ph.D. positions.